A Simple Guide to the Different Types of Yoga

 Jnana Yoga is the Yoga of knowledge

 Jnana Yoga is the yoga of knowledge.
 The spiritual path of Jnana Yoga is one of self-knowledge and self-realisation.
-Through practicing meditation and reflection, asking questions such as “Who am I?” and “What am I? “, the Jnana yogi student experiences true freedom and peace of mind through knowing their true nature and true purpose.
+Through practising meditation and reflection, asking questions such as “Who am I?” and “What am I? “, the Jnana yogi student experiences true freedom and peace of mind through knowing their true nature and true purpose.

 The Jnana Yogi student is usually guided by a Guru (a Hindu spiritual teacher) and believes that this complete self awareness and realisation serves both in life, and, in the after life.
 The philosophies of Jana are scriptured within ancient Hindu texts such the Upanishads and the Bhagavad Gita.
 The Bhagavad Gita is one of the original Hindu scriptures, often referred to as a “Song of the Gods”

-The purpose of Tantra Yoga
+The Purpose of Tantra Yoga

 Tantra Yoga is the Yoga of wholeness with oneself